 Sign the petition today to show your support for the Stop Mass Homelessness campaign and demand the Government takes action on three key areas.

 The rent arrears crisis

 In December, the Government announced £315 million for homelessness prevention, saving an avalanche of people from the damaging experience of homelessness this winter.

-This money, as well as £65 million allocated in October, will help councils to address the £360 million in rent arrears that hundreds of thousands of renters built up during the pandemic.
+This money, as well as £65 million allocated in October, will help councils to address the £360 million in rent arrears that hundreds of thousands of private renters built up during the pandemic.
 They will also be able to support people at risk of losing their home or being evicted.

 Everyone deserves safety, security and a roof over their head.
-We’ll continue to hold Government to account and work with local authorities to ensure this money is used to make sure no one is made homelessness as a result of the rent arrears crisis.
+We’ll continue to hold Government to account and work with local authorities to ensure this money is used to make sure no one is made homeless as a result of the rent arrears crisis.